dhruvadrew/business-search/README.md

 ## Dependencies

 The project dependencies are listed in the `package.json` file.
-The backend dependencies (if any) should be listed in a `requirements.txt` file in the `backend` directory.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request.

-## Testing

-(Add testing instructions if applicable)

-*README.md was made with [Etchr](https://etchr.dev)*